CodeNameAshley/final-project-recipe-app-project/README.md

 - Clone the repository from our github page.
 ### `npm i`
 - Run npm i to install all dependencies and dev dependencies from the package.json
-- Obtain an free API key from Spoonacular.
-All you need is an email address
+- Obtain a free API key from Spoonacular.
+All you need is an email address to get the key!
 - Create a .env in src folder and put `REACT_APP_API_KEY='enter your api key here'`
 ### `npm start`
 - To start the app, type npm start in terminal, and wait for react app to load in localhost:3000